ashmathur91/Enterprise-network-Enginnering-/Unit-1.md

 #### 7. Explain the various types of Ethernet LAN standards in brief.

-#### 8. Explain the UTP cabling Pinouts for 10BASET and 100BASET for Transmitting Data.
+#### 8. Explain the UTP cabling Pinouts for 10BASE-T, 1000BASE-T and 100BASE-T for Transmitting Data in Physical Medium.

 #### 9. Illustrate the Crossover cable pinout with the hep of diagram.